-A delightful way to discover the beauty of Australia’s longest river and tributaries is to captain your own houseboat.
-Easy to skipper, houseboats are for hire in riverside towns such as Wentworth, Mildura, Deniliquin and the twin towns of Echuca and Moama and Mulwala and Yarrawonga.
+Take in the beauty of the Murray River and its tributaries by captaining your own houseboat.
+They’re easy to skipper and you can find houseboats for hire in riverside towns such as Wentworth, Mildura, Deniliquin and the twin towns of Echuca Moama and Yarrawonga-Mulwala.

-Echuca Moama is Australia’s paddle-steamer capital.
-Other steam-driven riverboat tours are available aboard PS Ruby in Wentworth, where the Murray and Darling rivers meet, and in Mulwala on the Cumberoona.
-There are luxury boat cruises too, including glorious sunset dinner tours.
+Echuca Moama is the paddle-steamer capital of Australia, where you’ll find a number of tour operators.
+For other steam-driven riverboat tours, climb aboard PS Ruby in Wentworth, where the Murray and Darling rivers meet or in Mulwala on the Cumberoona.
+You can also opt for luxury boat cruises, including sunset dinner tours.

-You’ll find plenty of spots to cast a line for native Murray cod and other fish species in The Murray region.
-The Five Rivers Fishing Trail encompasses the Murrumbidgee, Lachlan, Wakool, Edward and Murray rivers all within 30 minutes’ drive of Balranald, a former river port near Yanga National Park.
+Cast a line and catch your own Murray cod for dinner at a number of fishing spots in The Murray region.
+The Five Rivers Fishing Trail encompasses the Murrumbidgee, Lachlan, Wakool, Edward and Murray rivers.
+These are all a half-hour drive from Balranald, a former river port near Yanga National Park.

-Other popular fishing destinations include the Edward River near Deniliquin, Lake Hume near Albury, and Lake Mulwala.
-In the lively events calendar are river festivals and fishing competitions.
-The annual Yamaha Cod Classic in Lake Mulwala is Australia’s richest freshwater fishing tournament.
+More fishing can be found on the Edward River near Deniliquin, Lake Hume near Albury and Lake Mulwala.
+Check out the events calendar for river festivals and fishing competitions such as the annual Yamaha Cod Classic in Lake Mulwala, Australia’s richest freshwater fishing tournament.

-Water sports are popular, too.
-You can learn waterskiing and wakeboarding at various locations along the river.
-There are also guided canoeing and kayaking tours, such as Canoe the Murray in Albury and Moontongue Eco Adventures at the great Murray and Darling confluence in Wentworth.
+It makes sense that a river is a good spot for water sports.
+You can take waterskiing and wakeboarding lessons.
+Sign up for guided canoeing and kayaking tours with operators including Canoe the Murray in Albury and Moontongue Eco Adventures at the great Murray and Darling confluence in Wentworth.

-Another spectacular area for paddling is the Ramsar-listed wetlands of the Murray Valley and Barmah national parks, where the world’s largest river red gum forests tower.
-Traverse the Edward River canoe and kayak trail or join Kingfisher Cruises in the Barmah wetlands brimming with birdlife.
+The Ramsar-listed wetlands of the Murray Valley and Barmah national parks, where the world’s largest river red gum forests sit, are also spectacular paddling sites.
+Traverse the Edward River canoe and kayak trail or join Kingfisher Cruises in the Barmah wetlands, which are brimming with birdlife.